 I have amazing friends.
 But they are scattered around the globe, and I’m an introvert anyway.
 When Tom proposed and we embarked on our wedding planning adventure I knew there were some traditional things we would probably forgo.
 A bachelorette party was one of them.

 But I still wanted to do something special to celebrate my impending marriage.
 So when I found out I’d be laying over in Bali on my way to and from Bandung, I decided to extend it.
 I called it my solo bachelorette party.
+When I told Tom about the idea he called it ‘the most Mariana thing’ he had ever heard.
 It was perfect for me.

 I decided I wanted to learn how to scuba dive.
 It’s something I had always wanted to do.
 And for some reason, even though I’d never done it before, I decided I wanted to get my PADI open water certification while I was at it.
 That was silly, I thought to myself that night as I lie in bed with a sharp, painful headache.